The-Geek-Tech-Workshop/bambu-cli/README.md

 # bambu-cli

-A command-line interface for controlling Bambu Lab 3D printers via MQTT and FTPS protocols.
+A command-line interface for controlling Bambu Lab 3D printers via MQTT, HTTPS and FTPS protocols.

 ## Features

-- Connect to Bambu Lab printers over local network or Bambu Cloud
+- Connect to Bambu Lab printers over LAN or Bambu Cloud
 - Upload print files to local printer
 - Trigger print and track progress
 - Pause, resume and cancel print in progress